Chavdarovski/BouncingBall/ReadMe.txt

-Java Applet wiht bouncing Ball that changes color.
+Java Applet with bouncing Ball that changes color.
 Two bottons Start and Continue and Scroll for speed.